Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 As one approach closes, another approach opens.

-Selection Coefficient Approach
+Genetic Selection Coefficient

 Michael Lynch, director of the Biodesign Institute at Arizona State University, published a team survey of the 10-year dataset on the water flea population genome.
 Their report, “The genome-wide signature of short-term temporal selection,” was published in Proceedings of the National Academy of Science (PNAS) in July 2024.